 Variety pick: Sungold

-My kids love having a cucumber plant to eat fresh cucs from and it’s amazing that they literally seem to grow a few inches overnight!
+My kids love having a cucumber plant to snack from in the garden.
+And it’s always fun to see how fast they grow overnight!

 For the past few years, my kids have helped to plant seed potatoes, then a few months later, they’ve helped dig them up!
 This is more of a plant it and forget it sort of a thing, but the planting and harvesting parts are really fun.
 (And dirty!)